fxlv/docs/building-kernel.md

 Remove any previous configs and then do a:

-Simple eay to only compile that stuff you actually need
+Simple easy way to only compile that stuff you actually need (or are using):
 ```
 make localyesconfig
 ```